rethinking facades

 This doesn’t necessarily look good all year round, but it is an effective protection.

-Also possible is an imitation of leaves, either close to the facade or at a distance so that the leaves (made of wood or bamboo, for example) can move freely in the wind.
+Also possible is an imitation of leaves, either close to a facade or at a distance so that the leaves (made of wood or bamboo, for example) can move freely in the wind.

-Puncturing the facade should also help to reduce the effect of sunshine on the surface.
+Puncturing a facade should also help to reduce the effect of sunshine on the surface.

-And there is another intriguing idea.
-What if, a facade was made of two or three layers of artificial leaves (allowing for air circulation), and the outer leaves included solar cells, while all leaves can turn in a kind of socket thereby using the airflow to generate wind energy?
+And here is another intriguing idea.
+What if, a facade was made of two or three layers of artificial leaves (allowing for air circulation), and the outer leaves included solar cells?
+At the same time all leaves could turn in a kind of socket thereby using the airflows to generate wind energy?
 Once someone finds out how to build such a facade, then a multitude of benefits could be gained:

-• protecting the facade from generating and storing unwanted heat
+- protecting the facade from generating and storing heat

 Questions to explore